 - The role of research leadership in advancing evidence-informed debate in developing countries

-The three winning projects will receive grants worth US$ 45,000.
-The first prize winner will receive a grant of US$ 30,000.
-The second prize and third prize winners will receive a grant of US$ 10,000 and US$ 5,000 respectively.
-The funds will be used to support the research work proposed by the winners towards the completion of their research.
-Finalists will be invited to travel and present their proposals at the 19th Global Development Conference 'Knowledge for Sustainable Development: the Research–Policy Nexus' being held in Bonn (Germany), 23 to 25 October 2019.
-Travel and expenses for one representative from each three short-listed proposals will be covered by GDN.
-The awards will be given to the organization(s)/researcher(s) whose proposals to undertake research in any one of the three research sub-themes, with one finalist per sub-theme.
+The three winning projects received grants worth US$ 45,000.
+The first prize winner received a grant of US$ 30,000.
+The second prize and third prize winners received a grant of US$ 10,000 and US$ 5,000 respectively.
+The funds were used to support the research work proposed by the winners towards the completion of their research.
+Finalists were invited to travel and present their proposals at the 19th Global Development Conference 'Knowledge for Sustainable Development: the Research–Policy Nexus' held in Bonn (Germany), 23 to 25 October 2019.
+Travel and expenses for one representative from each three short-listed proposals were covered by GDN.
+The awards were given to the organization(s)/researcher(s) whose proposals to undertake research in any one of the three research sub-themes, with one finalist per sub-theme.
 Winning entries held the greatest promise for improving our understanding of development issues and puts forth clear, articulate and well researched policy implications to address relevant development problems.